 Those who want to commune with nature should take a drive to the Grottes des Audides in Saint-Vallier de Thiey.
 This series of caves follows the course of a subterranean stream.
 Running water has produced chandelier-like stalactites, stalagmites, and even a coral reef.
 There is evidence that prehistoric man inhabited the caves, and they are part of the Prehistoric Park, an open-air museum, which includes reconstructed scenes from prehistoric life as well as numerous geological displays.

-For those who appreciate beauty and fragrances, Grasse is a must-see stop on the itinerary.
-This beautiful medieval village lies in the foothills of the Maritime Alps near the Loup Valley.
-The village is surrounded by fields of lavender, mimosa, rose, and jasmine flowers that are used to make perfume.
-Grasse has several famous perfume factories, including Fragonard and Galimard, which are open to the public for tours.
-For those who appreciate historic charm, the old town delights with its quaint, narrow streets and lovely terraces.
-In addition, Grasse has several public parks with gorgeous landscaping that inspires leisurely strolls.
-Some of the gardens feature amazing views of the surrounding landscape.
+Connoisseurs of beauty and fragrances should include Grasse as an obligatory stop while they are exploring the tourist attractions of the French Riviera and Provence.
+This picture-perfect medieval village is tucked away in the foothills of the Maritime Alps near the Loup Valley, surrounded by fields of lavender, mimosa, rose, and jasmine flowers that are used to make perfume.
+Grasse has several renowned perfume factories, such as Fragonard and Galimard, which are open to the public for tours.
+For those who enjoy the slow-paced Provençal way of life, the Old Town delights with its romantic cobblestone streets; quiet, shaded courtyards; and outdoor cafés.
+On sunny days, the town's spectacular gardens inspire leisurely strolls.
+Some of the parks feature amazing views of the surrounding countryside.